bluesky-social/pds/ACCOUNT_MIGRATION.md

 # Account Migration

 ### ⚠️ Warning ⚠️ ️
-Account migration can be a destructive operation.
-Part of the operation involves signing away the old PDS's ability to make updates to your DID.
+Account migration is a potentially destructive operation.
+Part of the operation involves signing away your old PDS's ability to make updates to your DID.
 If something goes wrong, you could be permanently locked out of your account, and Bluesky will not be able to help you recover it.

 Therefore, we do not recommend migrating your primary account yet.
 And we specifically recommend _against_ migrating your main account if you do not understand how PLC operations work.